Shuggster/BonCRM/Documentation/PROJECT_GUIDE.md

   - Use this as template for auth features

 - ✅ Working Calendar Module (Reference Implementation)
-  - Event management
+  - Event management with assignments
+  - Department-aware assignments
+  - Working TeamSelect integration
-  - Auth required
+  - Auth required with department validation
-  - Use this as template for auth features
+  - Use this as template for auth + assignment features

 - ✅ Working Contacts Module (Public Access)
   - Basic CRUD